BhuvaneshWadhwani/SocialNetworkAnalysis-Gossip/README.md

 # Social Network Analysis - Gossip Spread

 ## Project Overview
 This university project leverages Social Network Analysis (SNA) to explore the dynamics of gossip spread among a group of college students.
 The analysis focuses on both positive and negative gossip networks, examining key players, network size, and centrality measures.
-The project was conducted in RMarkdown, and the HTML output file is included for convenient viewing without running the code.
+The project was conducted in RMarkdown (.rmd), and the HTML and Markdown (.md) output file is included for convenient viewing without running the code.

 ## Dataset
 The dataset used for this analysis is available on Mendeley: [Gossip Spread Dataset](https://data.mendeley.com/datasets/kpjjvg39k3/4).